Wolfpack-Digital/ios-guidelines/README.md

     e.g.:
     - `App` - for AppDelegate, extensions of AppDelegate and global clases that are supposed to be used at entry level of the app
     - `Navigation` - for coordinators and other logic related to navigation (e.g. deeplinks)
+    - `Storyboards` - group each flow in his own storyboard.
+Avoid using segues as they are hard to be reused
     - `Presentation` - for view controllers and extensions of view controllers
         - `Launch` - for launch and app start loading UI
         - `Authentification` - Login, Signup related UI